BaardsethK/ProfProg/proprog.md

 #### Helper function

 A helper function to do Translate on the transforms of mainCamera and GazeCameraControlCanvas has been added.
 This way, there is less code duplication, and all switch functions can run through the helper function.
 This is probably not optimal, but cleaner and easier to change than the previous implementation.

+#### Conclusion
+The code is not shorter, but it has been simplified with the helper function.
+The variable names should be more descriptive, and it should be easier to understand what the variables refer to by someone looking at the code (given that they understand Unity's transforms and canvases).

 ####